-Sun Salutations – ESSENTIAL!
+- Sun Salutations are essential!
 Both Surya Namaskar A and B. Really follow the breath.
 Be precise through the vinyasa positions—don’t skimp on your Chaturangas!

-Standing and Balancing poses – Personally I don’t think a practice is complete without Trikonasana (Triangle Pose) or Parsvokonasna (Extended Side Angle Pose).
+- Include standing and balancing poses: Personally I don’t think a practice is complete without Trikonasana (Triangle Pose) or Parsvokonasna (Extended Side Angle Pose).
 The twisted variations of each of these poses are wonderful as well.
 Give your hip flexors some attention with runner’s lunge/lizard or a low lunge with the arms arching up overhead for a nice heart opening sensation.

-When you are properly warmed up, practice backbends – maybe just start with a Bridge pose.
+- When you are properly warmed up, practice backbends: Maybe just start with a Bridge pose.
 Locust, Bow and Camel are all great poses to build strength around the spine and to really open the chest.
-These poses will help you in Wheel (Urdhva Dhanurasana).
-It is important to stay really engaged with your bandhas in all your backbends.
-Having a strong lift at the navel will help make space in your lower back for deeper and safer back bending.

 - Always practice a gentle forward fold to neutralize the spine after back bending.